-Charles Double Reed Co. will make informal repair estimates based on photos or descriptions of repairs needed; but all formal repair estimates must be made with the instrument here at our shop.
+Brian Charles will personally make informal repair estimates based on photos or descriptions of repairs needed.
+Formal, guaranteed repair estimates will only be made with the instrument here at our shop.
 We give accurate estimates of repair costs and stay within 10% of those estimates.

 Estimated Time Needed

 Time needed can vary based on the extent of the repair and our work load.
-Simple repairs can often be done while you wait or within a day of us receiving the instrument.
+Simple repairs can sometimes be completed while you wait or within a day of us receiving the instrument.
 Extensive repairs will be quoted when the instrument is in our hands and can range from a week and up, depending on the nature of the work needed.

 These are broad options to give you an idea of what you might choose.